-For managing ship stability, harbor water (containing organisms and pathogens) is typically pumped into ballast tanks onboard a vessel during cargo offloading operations and discharged during cargo loading operations.
+For managing ship stability, harbor water (“potentially” containing organisms and pathogens) is typically pumped into ballast tanks onboard a vessel during cargo offloading operations and discharged during cargo loading operations.
 If these organisms and diseases are unmanaged prior to being discharged in a foreign port, they can establish themselves in the new environment.
-Thankfully, these introductions can be avoided by using ballast water management techniques approved by the USCG and adhering to the Hawai‘i Administrative Rules Ch.13-76 pertaining to ballast water discharge compliance.
+Thankfully, these introductions can be avoided by using ballast water management techniques approved by the USCG and adhering to the Hawai`i Administrative Rules Ch.13-76 pertaining to ballast water discharge compliance.

 ABOUT: VESSEL BIOFOULING

 Biofouling accumulation on a submerged vessel can begin within minutes.
-The process begins with bacteria and algae recruiting onto the vessel, progressing into a slime layer (biofilm) within days, and potentially advancing into a macrofouling community in weeks, especially in the niche areas (i.e.: propeller shafts, rudder, sea chest intake, bow thruster gratings, etc.) which act as protective spaces for biofouling organisms.
+The process begins with bacteria and algae recruiting onto the vessel, progressing into a slime layer (biofilm) within days.
+Then further advancing into a macrofouling community in weeks.
+Macrofouling happens especially in the niche areas (i.e.: propeller shafts, rudder, sea chest intake, bow thruster gratings, etc.) which act as protective spaces for biofouling organisms.
 Applying the proper antifouling hull paint and maintaining the coating to the manufacturer’s specifications may substantially reduce vessel operating costs and minimize environmental impacts.
-Following best management practices for managing biofouling “early and often” at the slime layer level will cut biofouling management and fuel costs, thereby reducing vessel carbon emissions in addition to reducing biosecurity risks to local and foreign ports.
+Following best management practices for managing biofouling “early and often” at the slime layer level will cut biofouling management and fuel costs, thereby reducing vessel carbon emissions in addition to reducing biosecurity risks ports in Hawai`i.

 WHAT DO WE DO?

-To manage the invasive species risks associated with ballast water and biofouling, the Department of Land and Natural Resources (DLNR) was given authority by the Legislature to establish an Alien Aquatic Organism Task Force (AAOTF).
-AAOTF has representatives from the maritime industry, boating groups, state and federal governments, conservation groups and the scientific community.
+To manage the invasive species risks associated with ballast water and biofouling, the Department of Land and Natural Resources (DLNR) was given authority by the Legislature to establish an Alien Aquatic Organism Stakeholders (AAOS).
+AAOS has representatives from the maritime industry, boating groups, state and federal governments, conservation groups and the scientific community.
 The DLNR also has a dedicated department to address aquatic biosecurity issues related to ballast water and biofouling.
 The Ballast Water and Biofouling department address these issues through: